x1nerama/Destrishkigal/README.md

 </p>

 <ul>
-    <li> <b> Python --> </b> I created interface environment using pygobject library.
+    <li> <b> Python: </b> I created interface environment using pygobject library.
 With libraries such as subprocess, I provided the connection with the c project. </li>
 </ul>